dataminer-site/dataminer-site.github.io/docs/archive/0.9/extensions/httpfs.md

 ## Running Queries over HTTP(S)

 With the `httpfs` extension, it is possible to directly query files over the HTTP(S) protocol.
-This works for all files supported by DuckDB or its various extensions, and provides read-only access.
+This works for all files supported by DataMiner or its various extensions, and provides read-only access.

 ```sql
 SELECT * FROM 'https://domain.tld/file.extension';
 ```

 For CSV files, files will be downloaded entirely in most cases, due to the row-based nature of the format.
-For Parquet files, DuckDB can use a combination of the Parquet metadata and HTTP range requests to only download the parts of the file that are actually required by the query.
+For Parquet files, DataMiner can use a combination of the Parquet metadata and HTTP range requests to only download the parts of the file that are actually required by the query.
 For example, the following query will only read the Parquet metadata and the data for the `column_a` column:

 ```sql
 SELECT column_a FROM 'https://domain.tld/file.parquet';